-The taxes that the Group pays in the countries and territories in which it does business are its main contribution to the funding of public purpose needs and, accordingly, one of its contributions to society.
+The taxes that the companies of the Group pay in the countries and territories in which they do business are their main contribution to the funding of public purpose needs and, accordingly, one of their contributions to society.

-Within the framework of the provisions of the Corporate Tax Policy, the Group assumes the following commitments:
+Within the framework of the provisions of the Corporate Tax Policy, the Group's companies assume the following commitments:

-- a) comply with tax rules in the various countries and territories in which the Group operates; - b) make decisions on tax matters based on a reasonable interpretation of applicable legal provisions and in close relationship to the activities of the Group; - c) follow the recommendations of the good tax practices codes implemented in the countries in which the companies of the Group do business, taking into account the Group's specific needs and circumstances; - d) not create or acquire companies resident in tax havens or countries included in the EU blacklist of non-cooperative jurisdictions, with the sole exception of those cases in which it is forced to do so because it is an indirect acquisition in which the company that is resident in a tax haven is part of a group of companies that are being acquired; - e) avoid the use of opaque or artificial structures unrelated to the Group's business activities for the sole purpose of reducing its tax burden.
-In particular, not enter into transactions with related entities solely for the purpose of eroding the tax bases or to transfer the taxation of profits to low-tax territories; and - f) strengthen the relationship with tax authorities based on respect for the law, trust, good faith, professionalism, cooperation, loyalty and reciprocity, without prejudice to the legitimate disputes that, observing the aforementioned principles and in the defence of the corporate interest, may arise with such authorities concerning the interpretation or application of legal provisions.
+- a) Comply with tax rules in the various countries and territories in which the Group's companies operate. - b) Make decisions on tax matters based on a reasonable interpretation of applicable legal provisions and in close relationship to the activities of the Group's companies;

+- c) Follow the recommendations of the good tax practices codes implemented in the countries and territories in which the companies of the Group do business, taking into account the specific needs and circumstances at the Group level. - d) Not create or acquire companies resident in tax havens or countries included in the EU blacklist of non-cooperative jurisdictions, with the sole exception of those cases in which it is forced to do so because it is an indirect acquisition in which the company that is resident in a tax haven is part of a group of companies that are being acquired. - e) Avoid the use of opaque or artificial structures unrelated to the business activities of the Group's companies for the sole purpose of reducing their tax burden.
+In particular, not enter into transactions with related entities solely for the purpose of eroding the tax bases or to transfer the taxation of profits to low-tax territories. - f) Strength the relationship with tax authorities based on respect for the law, fidelity, reliability, professionalism, cooperation, reciprocity and good faith, without prejudice to the legitimate disputes that, observing the principles established in the Corporate Tax Policy and in the defence of the corporate interest, may arise with such authorities concerning the interpretation or application of legal provisions.